aleshaleksey/fansys23/combat.md

 #### Types of actions in combat
 The actions an entity may take might also be restricted by its conditions and general limitations.
 For example, if you have two hands and both are holding swords, you cannot pick up another item with your hand.
 The following actions exist in combat.

 - "**Move**": Move from A to B via a route that its modality of movement permits up to its stated movement speed.
   - A mounted character using their "move" action, but their mount's movement speed and movement modalities.
+  - Movement distance in combat is summarised in the "[Movement summary](#movement-summary)" section.

 - "**Main Action**": This is some generalised activity that takes no longer than 6 seconds and does not interfere with general "movement".
 Actions include:
   - Making an attack action.